 You will learn about patient-centered outcomes research and how it has impacted our healthcare system.
-You will learn about the latest in celiac disease research and interact with leading scientists in the field.
+You will learn about the latest in celiac disease research.
 You will learn about clinical and scientific research processes, how to ask your own research questions, and how to serve on research study committees.

 What is expected of me?

-- Register to be a CDF Patient Advocate
+- Register to become a Celiac Disease Foundation Patient Advocate

 - Complete a baseline assessment of your celiac disease knowledge

-- View the Online Program at your convenience
+- Watch the video modules at your convenience

 - Complete each Understanding Check